Sidebar Site Navigation

 Program Specific Degree Requirements

 Degree requirements based on university minimum requirements.
-Sucessful completion of the following: AMST 5500/5510 with a grade of "B" or better, three additional American Studies courses, and a Thesis or Plan B (non-Thesis) project.
+Successful completion of the following: AMST 5500/5510 with a grade of "B" or better, three additional American Studies courses, and a Thesis or Plan B (non-Thesis) project.